carlmontanari/scrapli/README.md

 docker tag [TAG OF IMAGE CREATED] scrapli-[VENDOR]-[OS]
 ```

-*NOTE* I have added vty lines 5-98 on the CSR image -- I think the connections opening/closing so quickly during
- testing caused them to get hung.
-Testing things more slowly (adding time.sleep after closing connections) fixed this
-  but that obviously made the testing time longer, so this seemed like a better fix.
-This change will be in my fork
-   of vrnetlab or you can simply modify the `line vty 0 5` --> `line vty 0 98` in the `luanch.py` for the CSR in your
-    vrnetlab clone. `line vty 1` for some reason also had `length 0` which I have removed (and tests expect to be
-     gone).
-Lastly, to test telnet the `csr` setup in vrnetlab needs to be modified to allow telnet as well; this
-      means the Dockerfile must expose port 23, the qemu nic settings must support port 23 being sent into the VM and
-       socat must also be setup appropriately.
-This should all be updated in my vrnetlab fork.
+*NOTE* If you are going to test scrapli, use [my fork of vrnetlab](https://github.com/carlmontanari/vrnetlab) -- I've
+ enabled telnet, set ports, taken care of setting things up so that NAPALM can config replace, etc.

 ### Functional Tests

-Once you have created the images, you can start the containers with a make command:
+Once you have created the images, you can start all of the containers with a make command:

 ```
 make start_dev_env